print-EddyMa/NeoRank/README.md

 ### The Solution

-NeoRank demonstrates that **peptide features and HLA typing alone are sufficient** for accurate neoantigen prediction by:
+NeoRank demonstrates that **peptide features and HLA typing alone are sufficient** for accurate neoantigen prediction.

-1. **Mutation Features (55% of predictive power)**
-   - Peptide length, amino acid composition
-   - Hydrophobicity, charge, aromatic content
-   - Polarity and structural properties

-2. **Binding Features (45% of predictive power)**
-   - NetMHCpan-predicted HLA binding affinity
-   - Anchor residue analysis (P2, P9)
-   - Strong/weak binder classification

-### Real-World Impact

-- Enables 50% of global labs (vs current 5%) to conduct neoantigen research
-- Opens access to millions of peptide/HLA datasets
-- Accelerates development of personalized cancer vaccines

 ## Citation